matthewstokeley/inview/README.md

 - `events`

-An object that implements the `pubsub` method.
+An object that implements a `pubsub` pattern.

 ### Example